 Willkie Farr & Gallagher

-As part of the survey each year we give trainees and junior lawyers the opportunity to expand on their scores and give greater insight into life at their firm by submitting anonymous comments.
+As part of the survey trainees and junior lawyers were also given the opportunity to submit anonymous comments to expand on their scores and give insights into their firm’s training and work quality.
 Here are a select few comments from some of the firms listed above:

 How would you describe the training you have received?

 “Very, very good even though it has moved to being remote.
 It is front-loaded at the beginning of your seat to prepare you for the department and delivered by an experienced associate, counsel or partner.”